This Is the Only Stall You Should Use in a Public Bathroom

 When faced with a choice, which stall do you select in a public bathroom?
-Typically, you’d enter any of the ones that appear reasonably clean and hope for the best, right?
-But what if you could take the guessing game out of this dire dilemma?
-First, read up on the germiest spots in your bathroom—that aren’t your toilet.
+According to what researchers call the “centrality preference,” most people are likely to choose the center item when offered several options—whether it be a deck of cards, a row of lunch wraps or a bathroom stall.
+But given the choice, you’d like to enter any of the stalls that appear reasonably clean and hope for the best, right?
+What if you could take the guessing game out of this dire dilemma?

-When it comes to public restrooms, there’s a prevailing idea that you should avoid the middle stalls if possible and instead choose the first stall.
+When it comes to a public bathroom, there’s an idea that you should avoid the middle stalls if possible and instead choose the first stall.
 The thought is that it’s the least used, meaning it’s the only one you should be using because it’s likely to be the cleanest.

 “It’s true that if you take a survey—and there are a couple that have been done, people tend to (subconsciously or not) go to the stalls that are in the more sequestered section of the bathroom, and avoid those up front ,” says Philip Tierno, PhD, clinical professor in the department of pathology with NYU Langone Health in New York City.